leeannehammond/seirf-phoenix-rising-hw/README.md

 ### How To Succeed in a Remote Environment

 * No distractions during class.
-This means no cell phones, children around.
+This means no cell phones or other distractions around.
+Act as if you are physically in the classroom.
 * Make sure to speak up and speak out about any problems you are having!
 Don't be afraid to ask questions during class!
 Someone else is probably having this same issue!
 * Carve out at least 10 hours outside a class a week for review and homework.
 Expect the next 6 months to be out of the norm for you.
 If you have to carve out a personal hour during a family vacation, you will have to do this!
 * Make use of office hours!
 Find a time that works for you and don't cancel on your instructors :)